 – Fill up before you head into the mountains as there are no service stations once you leave La Canada/Flintridge.

 Mt.
 Baldy is super easy to reach from the east side of LA.
 From Silverlake it took 1 hr 20 minutes with quite a bit of traffic on the mountainside.
 Take the 210E towards/past Pasadena.
 Exit Baseline Road and take a left.
 Take a right at Padua Street.
 Then turn right on Mt.
 Baldy Road heading up the mountain.
-Stop whenever you want or continue all the way up towards the ski lifts where there are port-a-potties if you need them.
-We liked the area by the ski lift and the area by the campground.
+For free snow play, we liked the area by the ski lift and the area by the campground.
 (Tip: Go early to miss late afternoon traffic coming up the mountain.)

 Mt Baldy is also in the Angeles National Forest and requires an Adventure Pass for parking.
 These can be purchased in advance before reaching the mountain or once you pass through Mt Baldy Village.
 The pass is $5 for the day or $30 for a year (or even better, $35 for two cars for a year).
 Several shops in the village sell the pass.
 No shops or stations to purchase the pass are in the mountain past the Trout pond.

-If you feel like heading further up the mountain or the snow hasn’t made it down to the lower elevations, there are several other options.
+If you feel like heading further up the mountain or the snow hasn’t made it down to the lower elevations, there are several other options up near Big Bear Lake.
 Just outside of Running Springs is the Snow Drift Tubing Park.
 It has three levels of hills available for you to tube, which means everyone in the family can find their own level of speed.
 The biggest negative is that is that there are only stairs leading you up and down the hills.
 The kids will be exhausted by the end of the day, trust me, which might just turn that negative to a positive!
-Snow Drift is $15 per person, per hour, cash only.
+Snow Drift is $20 per person, per hour, cash only.
 This is a touch more expensive than other options since it is by the hour.

 To go to Running Springs/Big Bear, continue on 210E until you see the exit for Big Bear.
 Everything is clearly signposted from this point.
 You will see Snow Drift on your right after you pass the turn off for Running Springs town.